queryluke/masseffect-5e/static/data/tools/vehicles.md

 __Engineering__.
 Vehicle proficiency combined with knowledge of engineering improves your ability to repair, maintain, or assess vehicles of that type.

 __Insight__.
-You knowledge about vehicles of this type make it easy to discern the veracity of others' boasts about their piloting skills and past stunts.
+Your knowledge about vehicles of this type makes it easy to discern the veracity of others' boasts about their piloting skills and past stunts.

 __Investigation__.
 You gain insight into the environment's conditions and the safety of traveling within the conditions.